 It may be easier to break this concept down if you understand the pieces that make it up.
 The word cissexism is composed of two parts: the prefix “cis-” and the word “sexism.”

 “Cis” is derived from the term “cisgender.”
-Cisgender is used to describe someone who identifies with the sex and gender they were assigned at birth.
+Cisgender is a term used to describe someone who identifies with the sex and gender they were assigned at birth.

-Sexism is typically used to describe a system of oppression that results in disadvantages, especially for women.
+Sexism is typically used to describe a system of oppression, rooted in the idea of superiority of men over all others, resulting in disadvantages, especially for women.
 In this case, cissexism refers to a system that results in disadvantages for transgender and nonbinary individuals.

 Cissexism operates as a subtle web of ideas that many people hold based on the assumption that all people are cisgender.
 Because this assumption is so deeply ingrained in our society, many people say and do things that are cissexist without realizing it.

-Acknowledging and dismantling cissexist systems is an important step toward equality and helps transgender and nonbinary people feel safe and included.
+Acknowledging and dismantling cissexist systems is an important step toward equality and not only helps transgender and nonbinary people feel safe and included but also supports their physical safety.

 Cissexism and transphobia are certainly related to one another, but they’re two slightly different things.

-As this subject is fairly complex, it may be easier to make sense of it through examples.
-Here are a few to help clarify what we mean when talk about cissexism:
+As this subject is fairly complex, it may be easier to make sense of cissexism through examples.
+Here are a few to help clarify what we mean:

 - using greetings like “ladies and gentlemen,” which can alienate nonbinary folks